The Skill No One Talks About: Why "Talking to AI" Is Actually a Superpower

 So What Does All This Mean?

-It means this era finally rewards people like me β€” and probably a lot of people who never identified as "creatives" or "builders."
+It means this era finally rewards people like me β€” and probably a lot of people who never identified as "creatives."

 You just need: